kiritodom53/TMDBApiDom/README.md

 ## Plans to the future

-- Authentication (almost done)
+- Authentication (in progress)
-- Account
+- Account methods
 - Create all get method
+- Create list of available methods
+- Create better documentation